May 18, 2020

 - Kawasaki disease-like features including irritated/red eyes, rash on body, swelling of hands and feet, swollen lymph nodes, and irritation/inflammation of the mouth, lips, and throat.

 The CDC is continuing to learn more about his new disease and will provide updates on their website.
-To learn more, visit the MIS-C page of the CDC website.
+To learn more, visit the MIS-C page of the CDC website for Healthcare Providers and the MIS-C page of the CDC website for Parents.

 If your child is ill, and you feel like they may have this disease, please contact your primary care physician for further instructions.